21 March 2026

 Follow the work all the way through.

-Take time to understand what the end user truly needs.
+Take time to understand what the end user really needs.
+That matters more than people think.

 One patient.